-Parents can best support this by talking to their children about the apps, sites and games they use (you don't need to know them - ask your child to explain it to you), with whom, for how long, and when (late at night / in bedrooms is not helpful for a good night's sleep and productive teaching and learning at school the next day).
+Parents can best support this (as outlined on p.15) by talking to their children about the apps, sites and games they use (you don't need to know them - ask your child to explain it to you), with whom, for how long, and when (late at night / in bedrooms is not helpful for a good night's sleep and productive teaching and learning at school the next day).
+You may wish to introduce the Children's Commission Digital 5 A Day.

 It is encouraging that 73% of pupils (from the 40,000 who answered that LGfL DigiSafe pupil online safety survey) trust their parents on online safety (although only half talk about it with them more than once a year at the moment).

-The school has an official Twitter account (managed by Dan Ferry) and will respond to general enquiries about the school, but asks parents/carers not to use these channels to communicate about their children.
+The school has an official Twitter account managed by the School Office with oversite by the head of School and will respond to general enquiries about the school, but asks parents/carers not to use these channels to communicate about their children.